marcosgz/check-sitemap/README.md

 # Check Sitemap

-`check-sitemap` is agem that pulls a sitemap and checks all of the URLs listed in it.
+`check-sitemap` is a gem that pulls a sitemap and checks all of the URLs listed in it.

 ## Installation